 11.1.
-Without prejudice to the limits provided in Article 185 of the Code of Commerce, the External Circular Letter 24 of 2010 and the rules that modify, add or replace it, the Company does not limit the right of shareholders to be represented at the General Assembly of Shareholders, and may delegate its vote to anyone, whether shareholders or not.
-Article 14 of Corporate Bylaws and Article 8 of the Operating Regulation of the General Assembly of Shareholders establish the right of shareholders to be represented without requiring that the vote should be delegated to another shareholder or person of distinctive qualities.
+Without prejudice to the limits YI provided in Article 185 of the Code of Commerce, the External Circular Letter 24 of 2010 and the rules that modify, add, or replace it, the Company does not limit the right of shareholders to be represented at the General Meeting of Shareholders, and may delegate its vote to anyone, whether shareholders or not.
+ES Article 14 of Corporate Bylaws and Article 8 of the Operating Regulation of the General Meeting of Shareholders and numeral 1 of title 1 from the Good Governance Code establish the right of shareholders to be represented without requiring that the vote should be delegated to another shareholder or person of distinctive qualities.
 11.2.
-The company minimizes the use of delegations of blank vote, without voting instructions, actively promoting the use of a standard model of letter of representation which the company itself extends to shareholders, or publishes on its website.
+The company minimizes the use of YI delegations of blank vote, without voting instructions, actively promoting the use of a standard model of letter of representation which the company itself extends to shareholders or publishes on its website.
 The model includes the points of the Agenda and the corresponding Agreement Proposals defined according to the procedure previously established and that will be subject to the consideration of shareholders, so the shareholder (if he/she deems appropriate) indicates the reason of his/her vote to his/her representative.
-Article 8 of the Operating Regulation of the General Assembly of Shareholders establishes that a model of power to be used by shareholders for Assembly meetings will be published on the website.
-On the corporate website (Section: Our Company/General Assembly/Attendance and Representation, it is available a model of power that is updated with the Agenda of each meeting and the Agreement proposals, in a clear and detailed way.
+ES Article 8 of the Operating Regulation of the General Meeting of Shareholders establishes that a model of power to be used by shareholders for Assembly meetings will be published on the website.
+On the corporate website (Section: Our Company/General Meeting of Shareholders/Attendance and Representation, it is available a model of power that is updated with the Agenda of each meeting and the Agreement proposals, in a clear and detailed way.
 12.1.
-With the aim of revitalizing the role of the General Assembly in the formation of the corporate will, and make it a much more participatory body, the Regulation of the Company's Assembly requires that the members of the Board of Directors and, especially, the Committee Presidents of the Board of Directors, as well as the Company's President, attend to the Assembly to respond to shareholders' concerns.
-It has been common in ISA that all members of the Board of Directors and the President of the Company attend to the Assembly.
-However, no obligation has been formalized in the Operating Regulation regarding this issue.
-This Recommendation will be formalized in 2016.
+With the aim of revitalizing the role YI of the General Meeting in the formation of the corporate will, and make it a much more participatory body, the Regulation of the Company's Meeting requires that the members of the Board of Directors and, especially, the Committee Presidents of the Board of Directors, as well as the Company's President, attend to the Meeting to respond to shareholders' concerns.
+ES Numeral 7 of title 2 of ISA Good Governance Code establishes that members of the Board of Directors and the CEO shall assist to the Meeting.